bitcoin-sv/bsv-components-library/doc/README.md

 A *Bitcoin Serializable Object* is like a regular "Bitcoin Object*, plus:

  * It provides a *sizeInbytes* field, which stores the size of this object once serialized.
-The size of some objects plays a roles in some business decisiones, like when calcualtion *fees*.
+The size of some objects plays a roles in some business decisiones, like when calculating *fees*.

-A *Bitcoin Serializabel Object* might also be a **Bitcoin Hashable Object**.
+A *Bitcoin Serializabel Object* might also be a **Bitcoin Hashable Object**:

-A *BitcoinHashable Object* is like any other *Bitcoin Serialziable Object*, that is, it might be Serialize, but it also contains a special field called **hash**.
-This field contains a value, which is the calcualted *hash* (Sha-256) of this object's content, once Serialized.
+ * A *BitcoinHashable Object* is like any other *Bitcoin Serialziable Object*, that is, it can be Serialized, and it also contains a special field called **hash**.
+This field contains a value, which is the calculated *hash* (Sha-256) of this object's content, once Serialized.
 All the *Bitcoin Hashable Objects* include this fields which is automatically calculated.

-**Most *Domain Classes* in *JCL* are *Bitcoin Serialziable Objects*, and some of them are also *Bitcoin Hashable Objects*.**
+**Most *Domain Classes* in *JCL* are *Bitcoin Serializable Objects*, and some of them are also *Bitcoin Hashable Objects*.**

 > NOTE:
 >
-> The *Bitcoin Serializable Objects* contains a *sizeInBytes* field which is automatically populated by *JCL* when the object is deserialized. in the case an object is instead created from scratch, just by adding fields one by one, the *sizeInbytes* field will be *empty* until it's called for the first time: in that moment, its value is calculated and assigned, and never changed after that.
+> The *Bitcoin Serializable Objects* contains a *sizeInBytes* field which is automatically populated by *JCL* when the object is deserialized.
+In the case an object is instead created from scratch, just by adding fields one by one, the *sizeInbytes* field will be *empty* until it's called for the first time: in that moment, its value is calculated and assigned, and never changed after that.
 This field breaks the definition of "immutability", although the classes are Thread-Safe.
 >
 > The *Bitcoin Hashable Objects* contains a *hash* field which is automatically populated by *JCL*.
 In the case an object is instead created from scratch, just by adding fields one by one, the *sizeInbytes* field will be *empty* until it's called for the first time: in that moment, its value is calculated and assigned, and never changed after that.
 This field breaks the definition of "immutability", although the classes are Thread-Safe.

 ### Creting and modifying *Domain Classes*

 The *Tx* Transaction Object is one of the most important ones.
-This is an example of a *Bitcoin Serializable Object* that measn taht we can create and instance from a *raw data*, like a byte Aray or an hexadecimal representation of bytes.
+This is an example of a *Bitcoin Serializable Object*, that means that we can create and instance from a *raw data*, like a byte Aray or an hexadecimal representation of bytes.

 This is an example of how to create a *Transaction* from a *Byte Array* in *Hexadecimal* format: